Zohar Shavit: Academic career

 Between 2013 and 2019, she conducted together with Simone Lässig (Braunschweig, Washington) a comprehensive research project on Innovation through tradition?
 Approaching cultural transformations during the 'Sattelzeit' via Jewish educational media.
 This research project examined how various media for children and young adults participated in and activated significant reforms in the Jewish society.
 Her own individual research project analyzed several cases of cultural translation: the first addressed the attempt to present new forms of daily practices, or more precisely – a new habitus, to the Jewish public.
 With guidelines on daily practices including personal hygiene, dress, language, leisure, and interactions with one's surroundings, these texts reached not only children – their official readership – but the parents' generation as well.
 As a test case, she analyzed the translation into Hebrew of passages of Rousseau's Émile.
 The second project focused on the endeavor to present cultural models pertaining to Bürgertum and Bildung.
 She analyzed how David Samostz, the translator of Campe's Robinson der Jüngere, used his translation as a platform for illustrating typical scenarios of bourgeois families in which children are educated according to the principles of Philanthropinism.
 Samostz presented throughout his translation a model of bourgeois life and "staged" or dramatized various principles of philanthropic pedagogy.

 A Past without a Shadow, [Hebrew, Avar Belo Tzel, 1999] her study of the construction of the past image in German books for children, was published by Routledge in 2005 and gained academic and public attention.
 This study described how books published in West Germany since 1945, which received glowing reviews and were awarded prestigious literary prizes, have constructed a “story” in which the horrors of the Third Reich have been systematically screened and filtered.
 The prevailing narrative for children failed to acknowledge German responsibility for the suffering caused by the German people during the Third Reich and the Holocaust.
 The construction of such a falsified past image resulted not from an attempt at Holocaust denial, but responded to the tacit demands of German society to participate in the creation of a wishful past image that gives expression to a conscious and unconscious code which existed at the heart of the West German narrative.
 This narrative focused on the German suffering, distinguished between the "Germans" and the "Nazis", and almost excluded the victims of the Final Solution from the past image and the collective memory.

-Since 2017, she has conducted two research projects both dealing with the social history of the Hebrew language.
+From 2017, she conducted two research projects both dealing with the social history of the Hebrew language.
 The first one deals with "Hebraization" as a project of nation building.
 It grapples with the unreliability of official assessments of Hebrew's dominance, and identifies and examines a broad variety of less politicized sources, such as various regulatory, personal, and commercial documents of the period as well as recently conducted oral interviews.
 Together, these reveal a more complete – and more complex – portrait of the linguistic reality of the time.